-Tribes and Voting Rights Group Notify South Dakota of Serious Voter Registration Violations
+Tribes and Voting Rights Group Sue SD for Voter Registration Violations

 Categories: Civil Rights (Voting Rights, Juries, Census)

-- Failure to provide voter registration applications to persons during all public benefits transactions required by the NVRA
+- Failure to provide voter registration applications to persons during all public benefits transactions covered by the NVRA

 - Failure to update applicants’ voter registration address when they report a change of address to public benefits agencies